 Provincial Achievement Tests (PATs) measure how well students are learning what they are expected to learn.
 Results are shared publicly to show how Alberta students are doing, compared to provincial standards.
 Results from PATs help schools, school authorities and the province monitor and improve student learning.

 Students in Grades 6 and 9 in English and French language arts, math, science and social studies write PATs.
-These exams are written in May and June of 2019 according to the schedule below.
-Please do not schedule family vacations during these times.
+The PATs will be administered in June of the current school year.